-As of 31 December 2021, the capital required for operational risk as an outcome of the standard model formulae is nil.
-As part of its ORSA, the company has calculated sensitivities which allow to conclude than any operational risk which could materialise would be much lower than the absolute floor on MCR held by Balance Re.
+As of 31 December 2022, the SCR for operational risk calculated using the standard formula model is nil.
+As part of its ORSA, the Company has calculated sensitivities, which allowed to conclude that it could face a deviation in its expense base as a result of operational risks materialising without breaching the absolute floor on MCR.

-C.6.
+C.7.
 Other material risk